UnchartedBull/OctoDash/themes/NOX/README.md

-# NOX theme V0.2
+# NOX theme V0.2.1

-I suggest setting the thumbnail resolution in PrusaSlicer a little bit higher (at least 50%):
+I suggest setting the thumbnail resolution in PrusaSlicer a little bit higher if you want a sharper image:

 ```
 thumbnails = 16x16,330x186